-16. One of the biggesthappiness is under our control. uestion of how much our a. spots b. ties c. issues d. limbs 17.
-It that lifestyle and not genetic suscep about 60% of the overa Il risk factor for Alzheime er's disease comes from a. deals with c. squares with d. winds up 18.
-She dressed carefully for dia a. whether c. despite 19.
-Why women are more to oste oporosis and lose bone mass more rapidly than men isn't fully understood. a. striking b. valuable c. intrusive d. prone 20.
-It is important to remember for the patient. that it is all right for the t therapist to feel compassion a. costly b. likely c. genuinely d. filthy 21.
-The physician needs to fol plan. low a scientific approac h in order to a therapeutic a. swear b. devise c. ail d. hinder 22.
-Most of the villagers rely on a. income b. assessment c. tool d. insight 23.
-Many therapists argue that family setting. most children can from mo ost types of conflict in a b. bounce back c. fill out d. teem with 24.
-She moved to Sydney in 20 03 to a. set up b. work out c. pick up on d. derive from 25 therapists problem that is tough to overcor stions, solving a psycho logical crisis can really be a a. meanwhile b. thus c. however d. even though Grammar 1: Choisissez la proposition la plus ap ppropriée.
-26. I buy a newspaper.
-The boss asked me to g et one. a. can b. must c. might d. have to 27.
-We haven't walked far.
-You a. can't b. have to c. must be tired yet.
+16. One of the biggest in I nappiness research is the auestion of how v much our happiness is under our c .,, 1 a. spots b. ties c. issues d. limbs 17.
+It verall risk factor for Alzhe imer's disease d comes from a. deals with b. turns out c. squares with d. winds up) 18.
+She dressed carefully f was not feeling a. whether b. unless c. despite d. although 19.
+Why women are more men isn't fully understood osteoporosis and lose bor ne mass more r apidly than a. striking b. valuable c. intrusive d. prone 20.
+It is important to remen for the patient. nber that it is all right for the therapist to feel compassion a. costly b. likely c. genuinely d. filthy eds to follow a scientific appr oach in order to a therapeutic plan. a. swear b. devise c. ail d. hinder 22.
+Most of the village ers rely on farming for a. income b. assessment d. insight 23.
+Many therapists a family setting. argue that most children can from n nost types of conflict in a a. teem with b. bounce back c. fill out d. teem with 24.
+She moved to Syd dney in 2003 to her private practice. a. set up c. pick up on d. derive from 25 for problem that is toug ggestions, solving a psyc hological crisis can really be a a. meanwhile b. thus c. however d. even though Grammar 1: Chois sissez la proposition la plus s appropriée. a. can b. must c. might d. have to 27.
+We haven't walked a. can't b. have to c. must d. should far.
+You be tired yet. d. had 29.
+If I a. were b. had been c. would be d. am you, I'd ask a lawyer for some ad vice.
+30. The bus a. whose b. whom c. that d. what I'm waiting for is late.